AdaptivMCP/AdaptivMCP/README.md

   - `ASSISTANT_HAPPY_PATHS.md` – concrete routines for branch, diff, test, and PR flows.
   - `CONTROLLER_PROMPT_V1.md` – copy-pasteable system prompt for controllers built on this kit.
   - `start_session.md` – startup sequence and bootstrapping protocol for new assistant sessions.

+- `docs/adaptiv/` – optional per-install preferences and product flavoring:
+  - `preferences.md` – structured but flexible document where each user or customer can record coding style, branch and PR habits, testing expectations, and communication preferences for their Adaptiv Controller assistant.

 The **single source of truth for the contract** between controllers, assistants, and this server is the `controller_contract` tool.
 All docs are written to stay consistent with that contract and to make it easy for both humans and assistants to work within it.
 ---